lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 ## Course schedule

 Schedule subject to change.
-Lecture videos in TBD.
+Lecture videos can be found in Panopto (link TBD).

 |Week|Tuesday topic|Thursday topic|
 |:---|:---|:---|:---|